What is Website Maintenance?

 Regular website maintenance cost is divided into different pricing brackets outlined below.

 A small personal blog typically does not have a lot of traffic and has very few needs.
 This can be hosted on a blogging site like Google Blogger with no costs whatsoever.
 Or it could be self-hosted using a platform like WordPress with low monthly costs stemming from domain name renewal and hosting service.

 Medium-Large Sized Active Blog with a Wide Audience

-If you have a blog that is bringing in an income with an active audience, you will likely want to be self hosted with some customizations.
+If you have a blog that is bringing in income with an active audience, you will likely want to be self-hosted with some customizations.
 This will require more frequent maintenance, updates, marketing and backups and a slightly larger monetary investment.

 Company Website for the Purpose of Marketing Only

-Similar to the medium-large size blog, this will need to be self hosted with a simple design template and limited content.
-It will be low maintenance for upkeep with with regular updates, marketing, and backups.
+Similar to the medium-large size blog, this will need to be self-hosted with a simple design template and limited content.
+It will be low maintenance for upkeep with regular updates, marketing, and backups.